omni-tech-solutions/samuil_build_review/README.md

 # Samuil Build ltd Construction & Transport Website

-This repository hosts the official website for Samuil Build ltd, a company specializing in construction and transportation services.
+Informative Website for Samuil Build ltd, a company specializing in construction and transportation services.
 This platform serves as a key source of information about the company, its services, projects, and contact details.